buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Entities/IfcResourceLevelRelationship.md

 # IfcResourceLevelRelationship

-_IfcResourceLevelRelationship_ is an abstract base entity for relationships between resource-level entities.
+_IfcResourceLevelRelationship_ is an abstract base entity for relationships between resource-level entities.<!-- end of definition -->

 > HISTORY New entity in IFC4.

 ## Attributes